edsu/fondz/README.md

 diagnidnif, or "finding aid" backwards, is a tool for auto-generating an "archival" description of data found in a [bag](http://en.wikipedia.org/wiki/BagIt), or a series of bags.
 This description is expressed as static HTML, for viewing offline.
-The implicit assumption is that we'll be able to read HTML in browsers for some time to come.
+The implicit assumption is that we'll be able to read HTML in browsers for some time to come, hopefully right?

 While diagnidnif's output is simple, and easy to preserve, it is a wrapper around some hideously complex, but rather useful pieces of software: